rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/infrastructure-private-registry.md

 - **An external database** to store the cluster data.
 PostgreSQL, MySQL, and etcd are supported.
 - **A load balancer** to direct traffic to the two nodes.
 - **A DNS record** to map a URL to the load balancer.
 This will become the Rancher server URL, and downstream Kubernetes clusters will need to reach it.
-- **A private container registry** to distribute container images to your machines.
+- **A private image registry** to distribute container images to your machines.

 ### 1. Set up Linux Nodes